 In July 2019, the Company entered a development, manufacturing and supply agreement with SpectronRx in South Bend, Indiana, to secure access to clinical and commercial scale radiolabeling capacity for omburtamab.
 Under the terms of the agreement, SpectronRx has established a manufacturing unit designated for the Company within its existing facilities, at which both clinical and commercial supply of radiolabeled omburtamab can be produced.
 Since the Company possesses the right to substantially all the economic benefits and directs the use of the production area, the Company accounts for the payments related to the access to the manufacturing space under ASC 842 as an operating lease.
-The term of the lease is two years from the commencement date of August 31, 2020.
+The original term of the lease was two years from the commencement date of August 31, 2020, which was subsequently extended to December 2022.
+The extension resulted in an immaterial impact to the underlying right of use asset and lease liability.
 Upon the lease commencement date, the Company recorded \$3,617,000 as right of use asset and \$2,679,000 as lease liability with the difference of \$938,000 resulting from certain prepayments and other costs incurred.
-The Company pays equal monthly installments of approximately \$117,000 in additional access fees through September 2022 resulting in total payments of \$233,000 remaining under the agreement.
-There are no renewal options in this agreement.
+The Company pays equal monthly installments of approximately \$117,000 in additional access fees through December 2022 resulting in total payments of approximately \$350,000 remaining under the extended agreement.

 In February 2019, the Company entered into a lease agreement in connection with its 4,548 square feet laboratory in New Jersey.
 In December 2019, the Company expanded the space with an additional 235 square feet.
-The original term of the lease was three years from the date the Company occupied the premises, with an option to extend for an additional two years which the Company exercised and has included in the determination of the related lease liability.
+The original term of the lease was three years from the date the Company occupied the premises, with an option to extend for an additional two years which expires in January 2024, which the Company exercised and has included in the determination of the related lease liability.
 Fixed rent payable under the lease is approximately \$144,000 per annum and is payable in equal monthly installments of approximately \$12,000.

 In January 2018, the Company entered into a lease agreement in connection with its corporate headquarters in New York.
-The term of the lease is five years from the date the Company began to occupy the premises.
+The term of the lease is six years from the date the Company began to occupy the premises and expires in April 2024.
 Fixed rent payable under the lease is approximately \$384,000 per annum and is payable in equal monthly installments of approximately \$32,000, which are recognized on a straight-line basis.

 In February 2018, the Company entered into a lease agreement for certain office space in Denmark, which has been amended several times.
-The lease was renewed on November 1, 2021 with a four year term.
-The lease is payable in monthly installments of approximately \$41,000, which are recognized on a straight line basis.
+The lease was renewed on November 1, 2021 with a four year term that expires in November 2025.
+The lease is payable in monthly installments of approximately \$41,000, which are recognized on a straight-line basis.

-Total operating lease costs were \$701,000 and \$646,000 for the three months ended June 30, 2022 and 2021, respectively, and \$1,406,000 and \$1,291,000 for the six months ended June 30, 2022 and 2021, respectively.
+Total operating lease costs were \$721,000 and \$644,000 for the three months ended September 30, 2022 and 2021, respectively, and \$2,127,000 and \$1,936,000 for the nine months ended September 30, 2022 and 2021, respectively.